RooSoft/igniter/README.md

 ## How to use

-### Edit igniter.sh
+### Edit igniter.conf

-The script is currently pre-populated with a list of imaginary lightning network pub keys you'll have to replace.
+The sample config file is pre-populated with a list of imaginary lightning network pub keys you'll have to replace.
 They must be replaced by the nodes you're looking forward to rebalance through.
 Aliases can be added as a comment next to each of them.